 Public Health has been tackling these disparities in vaccine distribution by reaching out to all providers, particularly those in South King, to build relationships, enroll them in the vaccine program, and connect them to vaccine doses.

 “We want to support all our pediatric providers to be vaccine providers,” said Whitney Taylor, Community Engagement Program Manager for Public Health – Seattle & King County.

 The vaccination efforts continue with the need to get children vaccinated and everyone eligible boosted.
 And the dedication of our partners at community organizations, schools and childcares, healthcare providers, pharmacies and businesses has shown results.

 “We started off with a community that the majority wasn’t vaccinated at all and they were afraid to get the vaccine,” said Abdi.
 “And then a week ago, Living Well Kent had our latest pop-up clinic.
 I was calling everybody for the booster shot, and the majority of our whole entire community had their booster shot.
 I was like, ‘Wow, there’s such a difference from how it started off, because we were able to bridge that gap.’”

 This is the first post in an Equity and Vaccination blog series sharing some of the approaches used by Public Health – Seattle & King County to more equitably serve all communities across the region.
-Forthcoming posts will spotlight community voices and the ways Public Health and our community partners are working to listen, recognize, and address the persistent vaccine disparities.
+Read our other posts that spotlight community voices and the ways Public Health and our community partners are working to listen, recognize, and address the persistent vaccine disparities.

 For more on Public Health’s vaccine strategy, visit www.kingcounty.gov/covid/vaccine.